-To support the sector with the change to this question in the 2019 cycle, UCAS has commissioned the production of good practice resources, following our seminar in June 2018.
-These resources will be available on ucas.com, along with a recording of the seminar.
+To support the sector with the change to this question, UCAS has commissioned the production of good practice resources, following our seminar in June 2018.
+These resources will be available on ucas. com, along with a recording of the seminar.
 For more information, please contact b.jordan@ucas.ac.uk.

+We are aware that due to technical issues there is a possibility that individuals who have previously applied through UCAS and declared conviction information may provide a false positive against a course where the criminal record question is not relevant.
+If such a return is presented for an application to a course where the criminal record question has not been asked, this information must not be considered as part of the admission decision as there is no lawful basis to use it in this manner.
 Applicants are asked to declare if they have a criminal conviction; they are not asked to declare if they do not have a criminal conviction.
 Applicants who are found to have criminal convictions which they have not declared should be considered in line with Appendix G. The codes used are: